ArmandCuvelier/Tower_Castle/README.md

 # Tower_Castle
-A turn based game coded in java with javafx for the screens and JUnit for the tests.
+A turn based game coded in java with
+- javafx for the screens
+- JUnit for the tests
+- Maven for the compilation